JanVDL1975/store/README.md

 * Added Tests for the Controllers.
 * Added a GitHub Actions CI/CD pipeline.

+### Note:
+* Not all possibilities were included in the Postman tests.
+* The validations were added, but could not be checked.
+* The test code could also not be tested.
+* The GitHubActions pipeline needs a Docker image in my Docker account.
+The framework is in place.

 ## Issues encountered
 ### Circular references
 * Since a customer refers to orders and an order refers back to a customer, it causes circular references.